New York Songlines: Morton Street

 North:

-95 (corner): a 1911 building that houses the New York offices of PayPal and Venmo, among others.
+95 (corner): A 1911 building that used to house the New York offices of PayPal and Venmo, among others.

 S <=== GREENWICH STREET ===> N